nmenant/iControl_LX_Lab/docs/class1/module3/lab3.rst

 Lab 3.3 - Interacting with 3rd Party Systems
 --------------------------------------------

-There will be times when your iControl LX extension will need to communicate with 3rd party systems.
-This might be to retrieve information or to inform other systems to perform operations of their own.
+iControl LX can be used to communicate with external 3rd party systems/APIs via REST.

 To achieve this, one must understand how to create REST API calls within an iControl LX extension.